The Temptation of Jesus

 Imagine three airmen flying jets over enemy territory during a war.
 They are shot down, captured, and then taken by the enemy for interrogation.
 One by one they are brought into a darkened room.

 The first airman gives his name, rank, and serial number.
-They press him for information that he knows he must not give, but he also knows that the enemy is cruel, and eventually they will break him.
+His captors ask him for the positions of his forces.
+He knows that he must not give this information, but he also knows that the enemy is cruel and eventually they will break him.
 So why go through all that?
 He tells them what he knows.

 Then the third airman comes in and gives his name, rank, and serial number.
 “You will not break me,” he says.